KevinLiebergen/job_tracker/README.md

 # Job Tracker

-A Python-based tool to track job listings from various company career pages, save them to a database, and send notifications via Telegram.
+A Python-based tool to track big-tech job listings from various company career pages, save them to a database, and send notifications via Telegram.

 ## Installation